Mozoee/my-portfolio/README.md

 # Muhammad Maouz Qazi's Portfolio

 This is my professional portfolio using AWS and ReactJS.

+#Technologies using
+Git
+Github
+SSH